-The primary outcome was time from randomisation to first bloodstream infection defined as the first occurrence of a positive blood or cerebro-spinal fluid (CSF) culture of bacteria or fungi taken for clinical reasons.
+The primary outcome was time from randomisation to first bloodstream or cerebro-spinal fluid (CSF) infection defined as a microbiologcal culture of a bacteria or fungus from bloodor CSF sampled for clinical reasons.
 We use the term bloodstream infection (BSI) to mean this combined outcome.
 The time window for sampling for primary and secondary outcomes was 24 hours post randomisation until 48 hours after PICC removal or death (or 48 hours after randomisation if PICC not inserted).
-From inception of the statistical analysis plan, we imposed decision rules to avoid counting pre-existing bloodstream infection.
+We imposed a priori decision rules to avoid counting pre-existing bloodstream infection.
 We excluded microbial cultures within the time window if the same organism was isolated from blood or CSF and samples were taken less than 14 days apart or if a different organism was isolated and samples were less than 24 hours apart.
-Similarly, multiple infection episodes within the time window were considered as distinct infection episodes if positive samples for each episode involved the same organism and occurred more than 14 days apart or involved different organisms and occurred more than 24 hours apart.
+Multiple infection episodes within the time window were considered as distinct infection episodes if positive samples for each episode involved the same organism and occurred more than 14 days apart or involved different organisms and occurred more than 24 hours apart.

 Secondary outcomes related to infection were: